dchu3/dex-app-telegram/README.md

 ./start_simple.sh
 ```

+Add `--enable-twitter` when running this profile if you also want tweets; pair it with `--min-tweet-momentum-score` to override the default 7.0 momentum floor.

 ## Data Persistence

 Momentum alerts that pass the Telegram filters are archived in `data/momentum_history.db`, a lightweight SQLite database created on startup.
 Each entry stores the opportunity snapshot alongside the short-term momentum breakdown (volume divergence, persistence, RSI, 5-minute surge stats), making it easy to analyse historical signals or adapt thresholds later.
 Delete the file if you want a clean slate; it is recreated automatically.